frederic-perez/AmE-dictionary/data/idioms.md

 __power nap__
 __power play__ __2__ An action, behavior, or strategy intended to assert, enhance, or exaggerate one’s power, authority, or influence. _It’s just a power play—he’s moving the shifts around purely to show that he’s the one who can._
 __power washing__
-__powerhouse__ A person, group, organization, etc., that has a lot of power, force, or influence.
+__powerhouse__ :three: A person, group, organization, etc., that has a lot of power, force, or influence.
 __practice makes perfect__ :three: _Prov.
 Cliché_ :two: Doing something over and over again is the only way to learn to do it well. _Child: How come you’re so good at peeling potatoes?
 Father: I did it a lot in the army, and practice makes perfect._
 __prattle on (about someone or something)__ :two: To ramble, chatter, or babble (about someone or something) in an idle, meaningless, or incessant way. _What on earth is he prattling on about now?_
 __pressure cooker__ :two::hammer: _Too many of us feel like we’re living inside a pressure cooker._